Dwyer McAllister Cottage

 - View as map

-Dwyer McAllister Cottage is a fine example of a traditional whitewashed thatched cottage built with local stone.
+Dwyer McAllister Cottage located 9km south-east of Donard.
+A fine example of a traditional whitewashed thatched cottage built with local stone.
 It is historically linked to the 1798 Rebellion an can be found in Dunlavin, County Wicklow.

 The cottage was later destroyed by fire and lay in ruins for almost 150 years.
 It was restored to its original form as a monument in the late 1940's and again extensively repaired and re-roofed in 1992.

 There is restricted access for visitors with disabilities.

 Leaflet / guide booklet available: English.

 Mid June – Mid Sept daily 14.00 – 18.00 | Last Admission 45 minutes before closing | Average Length of Visit: 30 minutes.